shulgaalexey/gallery-dotnet-sdk-tizen/ContinuousIntegration.md

 What's next?
 ------------

-Read how you can integrate Mobile Analytics into your Tizen Xamarin App: [https://developer.tizen.org/development/tizen-.net-preview/visual-studio-tools-tizen/certificate-manager](https://developer.tizen.org/development/tizen-.net-preview/visual-studio-tools-tizen/certificate-manager)
+Read how you can integrate [Mobile Analytics](https://github.com/shulgaalexey/gallery-dotnet-sdk-tizen/blob/master/MobileCenterAnalytics.md) into your Tizen Xamarin App

 Check out the [Gallery of 3rd Party C# API](https://shulgaalexey.github.io/gallery-dotnet-sdk-tizen/) available for Tizen